 30 miles / 1,500 ft. elevation gain

 Starting on the west side of Glacier, this bike tour rides across Glacier National Park via the Going to the Sun Road, one of the all-time classic cycling routes.
 We have to get an early start because they shut the road down to cyclists after 11am.
 Once we reach the summit at Logan Pass, we can check out Jackson Glacier and the Continental Divide before desending to Mary Lake.
 From here we bike outside the east entrance of the park, then back in to the Many Glaciers section.
-Our hotel for the night is the Many Glacier Lodge, with one of the most amazing views anywhere in the world.
-Take a stroll on footpaths around the lake, or hike up to a glacier before dinner.

 70 miles / 5,500 ft. elevation gain

-After our night in East Glacier, we cycle into the Many Glaciers section of the park, before crossing into Alberta Canada on our way to Waterton lakes, the Candian section of Glacier National Park.
-Tonight we stay at the world famous Prince of Wales hotel.
-The hotel sits on a bluff overlooking the lake.
-Enjoy traditional Afternoon Tea service with fresh baked pastries and delicate dainties.
+Tonight we stay at the historic Prince of Wales Lodge.
+The hotel sits on the shores of the lake overlooking the town of Waterton.
+Enjoy traditional Afternoon Tea service at the Prince of Wales with fresh baked pastries and delicate dainties.
 Or perhaps a cocktail in the Windsor Lounge before retiring to dinner in the Royal Stewart Dining Room.

 69 miles / 4,400 ft. elevation gain

-92 miles / 4,500 ft. elevation gain
+65 miles / 2,500 ft. elevation gain

-56 miles / 3,800 ft. elevation gain
+39-56 miles / 2,900-3,800 ft. elevation gain

-84 miles / 5,300 ft. elevation gain
+60 miles / 3,400 ft. elevation gain

-67 miles / 1,500 ft. elevation gain
+35-95 miles / 1,200 ft. elevation gain